 Some of the specs I decided on:

-The coop was going to be 4 feet deep by 6 feet wide.
+- Chicken house was going to be 4 feet wide by 6 feet long

 Designed for hot weather.
 Here in southeast Texas the daytime temps can 100 degrees in the shade during July and August.
 Even by May sometimes the temps can reach the upper 80s and into the 90s.
 During May, June, July, August and even into September you are looking at constant 90 – 100 degree temps during the daytime.
 Even at night the temps may not get out of the 90s during July and August.